 A syllable must contain a vowel or vowel like sound, including diphthongs.
 The most common type of syllable in language also has a consonant (C) before the vowel (V) and is typically represented as CV.
 The basic elements of the syllabus are the onset (one or more consonants) followed by the rhyme.

 The rhyme (sometimes written as "rime") consists of a vowel which is treated as the nucleus, plus any following consonant(s), described as the coda.

-Syllables like me, to or no have an onset and a nucleus, but no coda.
+a nucleus, but no coda.
 They are known as open syllables.
 When a coda is present, as in the syllables up, cup, at or hat, they are called closed syllables.